 The Bower Family History

-The first Bower/Bauer to come to America was Valentine Bower and his wife Anna Margarette Hoh.
+The first Bowers/Bauers to come to America were Georg Conrad Bauer with his wife Anna Otilla Schneider, Parents of Valentine, and Valentine Bower and his wife Anna Margarette Hoh.
 They arrived in America with their two daughters, Margaret and Catharine, in the fall of 1831, and settled in Hillsboro, Highland County, Ohio.
 The left Hoheinoh, Germany on 22 July 1831.
 We have not determined yet how they got to America (which ship) or which route they took.
 They probably traveled with other family members, but this has not been verified by any public record.
 The Bauer and Hoh genealogy has been traced back several more generations in Germany as can be seen on the Family Tree page.

 While living in Ohio, Valentine and Margarette had five more children; Adam J in 1833, Mary Alice in 1836, Elizabeth E. in 1839, William E. in 1842, and Mollie in 1854.
 They moved to Schuyler County, Illinois in 1856 along with Margaret and DeWitt Johnston.
 In Illinois Adam J. Bower met Adaline Dupuy and married her in 1862.

 On Oct 7th of 1862 Adam joined the Army of the Republic at Quincy, IL; he became a Second Lieutenant of Company 6 of the 119th Illinois Volunteer Infantry.
 He served until August 26, 1865 at which time he was a First Lieutenant and was mustered out at Mobile, Alabama.
 Between 1862 and 1882 the Adam Bower family moved around quite a bit as can be seen from the birth dates and birthplaces of their six children:

 DeWitt Clinton Schuyler County, IL April 1864

 Charles Harold Ohio Feb 1871